luciacasc/AI4SG/README.md

 The "Global Country Information Dataset 2023" contains a wealth of information about all countries worldwide, covering a wide range of indicators and attributes.
 It encompasses demographic statistics, economic indicators, environmental factors, healthcare metrics, education statistics, etc.

 Finally, the map of territorial similaties was built using Gephi software.

+ATC: On GitHub, the HTML representation is unable to render, please try loading the project page with nbviewer.org.